-There have been no changes in actuarial assumptions since June 2017.
-In June 2017, the demographic and economic assumptions that affect the measurement of the total pension liability were updated as follows:
+In 2017, the demographic and economic assumptions that affect the measurement of the total pension liability were updated as follows:

-- The assumed investment rate was decreased from 7.5% to 6.25%. - The assumed rate of inflation was reduced from 3.25% to 2.30%. - The assumed rate of wage inflation was reduced from 4.00% to 3.05%. - The mortality table used for active members is RP-2000 Combined mortality Table projected with Scale BB to 2013 (multiplied by 50% for males and 30% for females).

-- For healthy retired members and beneficiaries, the mortality table used is the RP-2000 Combined Mortality Table projected with Scale BB to 2013 (set-back 1 year for females).
+- The assumed investment rate was decreased from 7.5% to 6.25%. - The assumed rate of inflation was reduced from 3.25% to 2.30%. - The assumed rate of wage inflation was reduced from 4.00% to 3.05%. - The asset valuation method changed from 5-Year Smoothed to 20% of the difference between market and actuarial values. - Payroll growth assumption was reduced from 4.00% to 2.00%. - The mortality table used for active members is RP-2000 Combined mortality Table projected with Scale BB to 2013 (multiplied by 50% for males and 30% for females). - For healthy retired members and beneficiaries, the mortality table used is the RP-2000 Combined Mortality Table projected with Scale BB to 2013 (set-back 1 year for females).
 For disabled members, the RP-2000 Combined Disabled Mortality Table projected with Scale BB to 2013 (set back 4 years for males) is used for the period after disability retirement.
 There is some margin in the current mortality tables for possible future improvement in mortality rates and that margin will be reviewed again when the next experience investigation is conducted. - The assumed rates of retirement, withdrawal and disability were updated to more accurately reflect experience.